 Opioid drugs become readily available by prescription.
 They're often combined with other substances when addiction sets in.
 For example, alcohol, which heightens the effect.

-Alcohol is the most convenient; therefore, the most widely abused substance in the U.S.
+Alcohol is the most convenient and widely abused substance in the U.S.

-Otherwise, mental disabilities may cause a person to have discomfort or anxiety, as well as other obstacles when communicating with others.
-Additionally, substances can worsen particular mental and emotional disabilities.
+Mental disorders may cause discomfort or anxiety when interacting with others.
+Additionally, substances can worsen mental and emotional disabilities.

 Addiction can create a false sense of much-needed comfort.
-However, the cycle it creates is damaging physically and mentally.
+However, the cycle it makes is damaging physically and mentally.

-There are many physical dangers associated with substance abuse.
-When under the influence of a substance, people increase their likelihood of injury from events like car accidents or falling.
-Internally, people may also suffer brain damage, respiratory illness, kidney failure, sorosis of the liver, among others, as a result of substance abuse.
+There are many physical dangers linked with substance abuse.
+When under the influence of a substance, people increase their likelihood of injury.
+For example, from events like car accidents or falling.